-Albufeira, a former fishing village in the southern Algarve, is a major tourist destination.
+A former fishing village in the southern Algarve, Albufeira is now a major tourist destination.

-It is a lively and popular resort town with stunning beaches, a beautiful climate, and scores of restaurants and bars, and is renowned for its buzzing nightlife.
+It is a lively and popular resort town with stunning beaches, a beautiful climate, and scores of restaurants and bars – renowned for its buzzing nightlife.

-High season, and the hottest months are July and August.
-October marks the end of the holiday season and winter falls during December and January.
+High season, and the hottest months, are July and August; while October marks the end of the holiday season and winter falls during December and January.

-This popular tourist resort is situated 40 km west of Faro Airport.
-Travel by car on the toll road takes approximately 36 minutes.
+This popular tourist resort is situated 40 kilometres west of Faro Airport.
+Travelling by car on the toll road takes approximately 36 minutes.

-Parking can be difficult during the summer months and there’s the convenience of a tourist train that runs between Areias de São João and the old town.
+If parking is difficult during the summer months, there is the convenience of a tourist train that runs between Areias de São João and the Old Town.

-There’s also the excellent local mini-bus network – Giro.
+There is also the excellent local mini-bus network Giro.

-There are many bars in the old town, which stay open until late.
+There are numerous bars in the Old Town, staying open until late.

 Meandering streets are lined with whitewashed houses and many alleys have pavements laid in pretty patterns.

-Below the old town, on Rua 5 de Outubro, there’s a foot tunnel through the rock that takes you out to the beach.
+Below the Old Town, on Rua 5 de Outubro, is a foot tunnel through the rock that takes you out to the beach.

 This part of Albufeira is full of historic and notable buildings.

-The city’s castle, along with most of the town was destroyed in the infamous 1755 earthquake.
+The city’s castle, together with most of the town, was destroyed in the infamous 1755 earthquake.

-Igreja de Santa Ana (the church of St. Anne) is a must-see for any visitors to Albufeira.
-The 18th century church is the most visited historical sight in the city.
-It is situated near to the Bell Tower on Rua Miguel Bombarda.
+Igreja de Santa Ana (the Church of St. Anne) is a must-see for any visitors to Albufeira.
+Situated near the bell tower on Rua Miguel Bombarda, the 18th century church is the most visited historical sight in the city.

-Visitors to Albufeira are spoilt for choice when it comes to eating out.
+Visitors to Albufeira have a superb choice when it comes to eating out.

-Albufeira is the ideal place to try traditional Portuguese cuisine, but there are many other cuisine styles available.
+Albufeira is the ideal place to try traditional Portuguese cuisine, but there are many other culinary styles available.

 Cataplana, the Portuguese seafood and rice stew, is a must to try here.

-On the western outskirts of town, you’ll find Albufeira marina.
-With its bright candy-coloured apartments, you can’t really miss it.
+On the western outskirts of town, you will find Albufeira marina.
+In fact, with its bright candy-coloured apartments, you can’t really miss it!

-It’s a great place to while away an afternoon people watching from one of the many cafés and bars overlooking the marina’s walkway.
+This is a great place to spend a languid afternoon people-watching from one of the many cafés and bars overlooking the marina’s walkway.

-Take a stroll along the walkway and admire the boats in the marina and check out the interesting dolphin statues along the way.
+Take a stroll along the walkway, admire the boats in the marina and check out the interesting dolphin statues along the way.

-The marina is also the starting point for popular boat trips, fishing trips and diving excursions.
+The marina is also the starting point for popular boat journeys, fishing trips and diving excursions.

-Albufeira’s Areias de São João area is the hub for the party crowd.
-Home to “the strip” or Avenida Dr Francisco Sà Carneiro, this is the loud and bustling part of Albufiera where you will find a plethora of bars and nightclubs and everyone in the party spirit.
+Albufeira’s Areias de São João area is a hub for the party crowd.
+Home to “the strip”, or Avenida Dr Francisco Sà Carneiro, this is the loud and bustling part of Albufiera where you will find a plethora of bars and nightclubs – and everyone in a festive mood.

-If neon lights and late-night partying aren’t for you, it is better to stay nearer to the old town.
+If neon lights and late-night partying aren’t for you, it’s better to stay nearer the Old Town.

-The Albufeira coastline stretches along 30km of the Algarve.
+The Albufeira coastline stretches along 30 kilometres of the Algarve.